-There are probably some places in your service area that you would like to avoid, such as high-traffic areas, particularly accident-prone intersections, locations with high crime rates, and so on.
-Moreover, you may want to separate particular service zones that you want to be avoided by specific team members and visited by others.
-Route4Me allows you to create custom-shaped Avoidance Zones that can be effortlessly enabled when planning your routes.
-With Route4Me’s Avoidance Zones, you can significantly increase the overall efficiency and security of your routing activities by ensuring that your team members never visit or drive through the places or even entire areas that you want them to avoid.
+There are probably some places in your service area that you would like to avoid, such as high-traffic areas, particularly accident-prone intersections, dangerous zones or locations with high crime rates, and so on.
+Moreover, you may want to separate particular service zones that you want to be avoided by specific delivery drivers, field sales reps, field service technicians, or other field employees and visited by others.
+Route4Me route optimization software allows you to create custom-shaped Avoidance Zones that can be effortlessly enabled when planning your multi stop routes.
+With Route4Me’s Route Planning with Avoidance Zones feature, you can significantly increase the overall efficiency and security of your route planning activities by ensuring that your team members never visit or drive through the places or even entire areas that you want them to avoid.

 Creating and Managing Avoidance Zones

 To create and manage your Avoidance Zones, first, go to Avoidance Zones from the navigation menu.